If there's a film to review that if anything I dread , it's Jackie Chan's 1985 film Police Story.

 From the opening Shanty town scene where Jackie and his stunt team drive cars through a purpose built town, which is on a big slope.
 As Jackie and his team drive cars through buildings you can see the stuntmen jumping of roofs and out of doors as these cars plummet toward them ,it really is quite mad when you see how close it all is.

 But that's not anything ,even for Jackie's co stars he demands a lot , and at this time Hong Kong cinema was revered as the hardest cinema in Asia.
-In the film his long suffering girlfriend goes through some tough scenes as May .
+In the film his long suffering girlfriend May goes through some tough scenes .

 Of course stand out scenes include Jackie's bus stunt where he hangs onto the side of a bus with a umbrella ,they ended up using a metal one after a wooden one kept slipping.